ATNIO/dbot-server/README.md

 A DBot profile and an API specification file(only [swagger2.0](https://swagger.io/specification/v2/) is supported now) is required to create a new DBot.
 And we support add a middleware(python) for a DBot, it is optional.
 This three files should be in the same folder.

 We have provided such files for this API as a demo.
-Then we provide `dbot-service` command which contain in a python package named `dbot-manager`, to manage DBot on your DBot server.
+Just use the `dbot-service` command which provided by python package`dbot-manager`, to manage DBot on your DBot server.

 ```bash
 # install dbot-manager, it provide the dbot-service command